goodyear77/keyboard-maestro/README.md

 3. Global hotkey to create new Microsoft ToDo task from anywhere
 4. Outlook for MAC (Old Outlook 2016 version): Search for email which generated the task in Microsoft ToDo
 5. Outlook for MAC (New Outlook 2019 version): Search for email which generated the task in Microsoft ToDo

+To import the Keyboard Maestro files, download the .kmmacros-files you want to use, and import the files into Keyboard Maestro via "File->Import Macrso Safely...".